 Augmented reality, virtual reality, conversational services, the Internet of Things, robots and neuro services are predicted to become an integral part of our daily lives in the near future.

-In fact, Facebook just announced that it will start testing its futuristic AR devices on real-world people this year.
-This is part of a research project “Aria” that will help “build the first generation of wearable augmented reality devices,” as stated in Facebook's official release.
+Facebook is testing its futuristic AR devices on real-world people, this is part of a research project “Aria” that will help “build the first generation of wearable augmented reality devices,” as stated in Facebook's official release.
 The device is more like a "sensor array" for the smart glasses that Facebook is eager to develop in the future.
 This device will capture video and audio from the wearer's point of view, as well as eye movement and location data.
 Facebook also aims to train an AI assistant for the smart glasses through smart spatial audio technology.

 In the photos that Facebook has shared with the public, the research glasses remind consumers of ordinary everyday glasses